This is a continuation of the Alligator

 after the War of 1812.
 Getting captured after the Revolutionary War for deeds done during it happened to at least one other person so it was not

-from being used against us in the future but at the same time us in the government had to know what the techniques were in order
+from being used against us in the future but at the same time we in the government had to know what the techniques were in order

 to defend against them.